Quentin-Fruytier/AI-in-Transportation-Variants-of-Graph-Convolutional-Neural-Networks/README.md

 # AI-in-Transportation-Variants-of-Graph-Convolutional-Neural-Networks
-Research project to study variants of Graph Convolutional Neural Networks for traffic prediction
+Research project to study variants of Graph Neural Networks for traffic prediction

 ## **My Presentations:**